piotrekbibrzycki/adaptive-traffic-signal-simulator/README.md

 ## architecture

-The project is split into two Gradle modules.
+The project is split into two Gradle modules:

 * `simulator-core` contains the framework-independent simulation engine, domain model, queues, phases, safety validation, and schedulers.
 * `simulator-cli` contains the command-line adapter responsible for reading JSON input and writing JSON output.